Women in New Zealand

 Women in New Zealand are women who live in or are from New Zealand.
 Notably New Zealand was the first self-governing country in the world where women were entitled to vote.
 In recent times New Zealand has had many women in top leadership and government roles, including three female Prime Ministers, most recently Jacinda Ardern.
-New Zealand has a gender pay gap of 9.5%.

 Political and legal history

 18th century

 Prior to the colonisation of New Zealand, Māori women held a range of roles and responsibilities in society.
 High ranking Māori women could and did own and inherit land.
 Māori women held positions of social influence and some were signatories to the Treaty of Waitangi in 1840 which was a document between Māori and the British Crown to 'establish British law in new Zealand, while at the same time guaranteeing Māori authority over their land and culture.'

 During the early to mid nineteenth century there were significant political and legal differences between the worlds of Māori and European women.
 Married European women were considered to be subsumed under their husbands' legal status and could not own land.
 With the introduction of the English legal system that occurred concurrently with the Crown of England establishing governance over New Zealand, in keeping with British common law, Māori women also became chattels of their husbands.
 The restricted position of women under English laws and customs constrained the actions of Māori and European women.

 The first groups of Europeans to visit New Zealand at the end of the 18th century were almost all men and were sealers, whalers and missionaries.
-Men outnumbered women in the European populations as measured in a census from 1861 - 1926.
+Men outnumbered women in the European populations as measured in a census from 1861 to 1926.
 Even though the founders of European settlement in New Zealand such as the New Zealand Company encouraged settlement by families instead of single men because women were believed to have a "civilising" influence there were still more men, mostly because of migration.